 The artisan mac-and-cheese is a highlight, coming in a few different forms (among them a Veggie Mac option), and there are several salads to choose from.

 Have some pint-sized (and possibly fussy) eaters with you?
 The Junction 35 Spirits kids menu should fit the bill, from sliders and chicken tenders to mac-and-cheese and PB&J.

 Alongside the spirits themselves, the beverage menu includes beer and cider (including local craft creations) as well as sweet and unsweetened tea, soft drinks, Black Rifle Coffee, and fresh lemonade.

-We’d recommend sampling any of the Junction 35 liquors, maybe most especially the moonshine and the whiskeys.
+We’d recommend sampling any of the Junction 35 Spirits, maybe most especially the moonshine and the whiskeys.
 Meanwhile, here are some specific food items on the menu we suggest trying: